alexisflesch/mathquest/app/log.md

 - Backend was trusting frontend for `timeSpent` values in answer submissions
 - Users could send fake `timeSpent` values to manipulate their scores
 - Scoring algorithm directly used client-provided timing data without validation
-- This allowed cheating by sending minimal time values for maximum scores
+- This allowed cheating to some extent by sending minimal time values for maximum scores

 **Root Cause**: Client-side time tracking being passed directly to server-side scoring calculation